 Visitors feel these legacies with museums, monuments, ruins and ancient architecture in cities like Zagreb, Croatia’s capital; Pula, on the Istrian Peninsula; Zadar, in northern Dalmatia; and Dubrovnik, at the country’s southern tip.
 They taste the area’s legacy through ingredients that are grown, cooked, dried, cured, pressed and poured into dishes, liqueurs and wines.
 The ingredients that became the region’s culinary anchors are now the country’s gourmet calling cards.

-The Top Destinations in Croatia
+The Top Places to Visit in Croatia

 Croatia is a fortuitous intermingling of culture and adventure.
 From the capital of Zagreb to southern Dalmatia to the northwest’s Istrian Peninsula, outdoor pursuits mix with history and gastronomy.
 The country’s eight national parks stitch these areas together, and provide a natural showcase.